Takaoki Onishi, baritone

-A native of Tokyo, Japan, baritone Takaoki Onishi is quickly gaining recognition as one of the most promising singers of his generation.
-In just the past year, he won the Top Prize in the Gerda Lissner International Vocal Competition, and the First Prize in both the Opera Index, Inc. Vocal Competition and the Licia Albanese-Puccini International Vocal Competition.
-He also received a prize in the 2013 Loren L. Zachary Competition, as well as two Grants from the Giulio Gari Foundation.
+A native of Tokyo, Japan, baritone Takaoki Onishi is quickly gaining recognition as one of the most talented singers of his generation.
+In just one year, he won the Top Prize in Gerda Lissner International Vocal Competition, and the First Prize in both the Opera Index, Inc. Vocal Competition and the Licia Albanese-Puccini International Vocal Competition.
+He also received a prize in the 2013 Loren L. Zachary Competition, as well as grants from the Guilio Gari Foundation.

 Mr. Onishi is also the inaugural First prize winner of IFAC-Juilliard Prize Singing Competition in Japan, which provided him a full scholarship to attend the Juilliard School.
 At Juilliard, he appeared in the American Premiere of Sir Peter Maxwell Davies’ KOMMILITONEN!, as well as singing Blansac in LA SCALA DI SETA and Masetto in DON GIOVANNI.
 Most recently, he sang the title role in EUGENE ONEGIN at Juilliard.
 He also sang the role of Jesus in ST. MATTHEW PASSION at Tully Hall, Lincoln Center.
 Mr. Onishi’s performances in these two works were met with acclaim by both the public and press, including the NY Times.

 In spring 2013, he created a leading role in the world premiere of Marty Roger’s THE MEMORY STONE with Houston Grand Opera’s East/West program.
 In January, 2014, Mr. Onishi returned to Tokyo to give a recital for a Sold Out audience.
 This summer, he joined the Saito Kinen Festival in Japan, to cover the role of Ford in FALSTAFF, conducted by Fabio Luisi.